 Examines some of the contemporary areas where poverty impacts life chances for individuals.

-- Dorothy Brown – Professor of Law, Emory Law School; Leading critical tax scholar examining race, class and gender implications of tax policy.
+- Dorothy Brown – Professor of Law, Emory Law School.

-- Dayna Matthew - William L. Matheson and Robert M. Morgenthau Distinguished Professor of Law; F. Palmer Weber Research Professor of Civil Liberties and Human Rights, University of Virginia Law School.
+- Dayna Matthew - William L. Matheson and Robert M. Morgenthau Distinguished Professor of Law; F. Palmer Weber Research Professor of Civil Liberties and Human Rights, University of Virginia School of Law.

 - Tomiko Brown-Nagin - Daniel P.S.
 Paul Professor of Constitutional Law; Director, Charles Hamilton Houston Institute for Race & Justice; Co-Director, Program in Law and History, Harvard Law School; Professor of History, Faculty of Arts and Sciences, Harvard University.

-- Dorothy Roberts - George A. Weiss University Professor of Law and Sociology and the Raymond Pace and Sadie Tanner Mossell Alexander Professor of Civil Rights, University of Pennsylvania School of Law.
+- Dorothy Roberts - George A. Weiss University Professor of Law and Sociology, the Raymond Pace and Sadie Tanner Mossell Alexander Professor of Civil Rights, University of Pennsylvania School of Law.

-Moderator - Amy Campbell - University of Memphis School of Law
+Moderator - Amy Campbell - Associate Professor and Director, Institute for Health Law Policy, University of Memphis School of Law.

 21ST CENTURY ACTIVISM